gurmenb/equityheartbeats-website/README.md

 5. Open a Pull Request

 ## Contact
-For any questions or concerns, please contact [Your Contact Information].
+For any questions or concerns, please contact equityheartbeats@gmail.com.

 ## License
-[Include your license information here, if applicable]
+@ Equityheartbeats 2024